-An open-table communion is offered on the first Sunday of each month, in the Sanctuary, directly following Sunday morning worship.
+An open-table communion is offered on the first Sunday of each month, on Zoom, in a breakout room after the Postlude.

 We are a Unitarian Universalist church open to people of all theologies, faiths, and practices.
 Our roots are in liberal Christianity and a number of congregants connect with Christian symbols, stories, and practices.
-To nurture this connection, communion is offered on the first Sunday of the month from September to June.
+To nurture this connection, communion is offered on the first Sunday of the month.
 Communion begins after the Postlude; some congregants stay to participate and many do not.
-First-time guests to the congregation are welcome to participate or to go directly to coffee hour, as is meaningful to you.
+First-time guests of the congregation are welcome to participate or to go directly to "coffee hour," as is meaningful to you.